pjakiela/ECON523/exercises/E1-selection.md

 #### Part (a)

-Can you figure out a way to get Stata to tell you how many treated observations are in each (of the three) treatment arms using a single line of Stata code?
+Calculate the proportion of treated observations at each of the three subsidy levels.

+Hint: `tabulate` the number of observations at each subsidy level, but restrict the sample to only treated observations.

 #### Part (b)

-Stata's `display` command is useful for doing arithmetic.
 Calculate a weighted average of the regression coefficients from Question 2c, where the weights are the proportion of treated observations in each of the three arms.

+Hint: stata's `display` command is useful for doing arithmetic.

 #### Part (c)